hapax/hapax.github.io/assets/teaching.md

 What if we need wayfarers, explorers and hunters?
 If we lower our sights, society as a whole could lose out.

-Perhaps, then, we should select for hiking classes those who naturally seem to enjoy walking.
+Perhaps, then, we should restrict hiking classes to those who naturally enjoy walking and don't mind the drudgery.
-These people, we reason, will become the best hikers.
+These people, one could reason, will obviously become the best hikers.
-But is this reasonable?
+But is this true?
 What if walking is a skill that can be developed?
-What if, by restricting our attention to those who require less development, we are failing to tap a huge pool of talent, namely those with the potential to be great hikers, if only they had the interest?
+What if, by restricting our attention to these natural walkers, we miss out on a huge pool of talent, those who have the potential to be great hikers, if only they had the interest.
-Really, we should *make things interesting*, and let the students decide for themselves if they want to hike.
+Really, we should *make things interesting*, and let the students decide for themselves whether they want to hike.

 This is the solution the astute reader will have guessed immediately.
-We need to hike through interesting terrain, through meadows and swamps, between valleys and mountains, at dawn and sunset when the prospects are good.
+If you want to make the classes good, you need to hike through interesting terrain, through meadows and swamps, into valleys and up mountains, at dawn and sunset when the prospects are good.
-At first, hikes would be along the comfortable and well-trodden routes while students found their feet and developed confidence, but with time, by degrees, they could learn to camp in the wilderness, to explore uncharted wastes and conquer summits.
+At first, hikes would be along the comfortable and well-trodden routes, while students found their feet and developed confidence, but with time, by degrees, they could learn to camp in the wilderness, to explore uncharted wastes and conquer summits.
-At the end of the day, hiking is not about the act of walking itself, but rather, using walking to experience the world.
+They would learn that, at the end of the day, hiking was not about the act of walking, but rather, using walking to experience the world.
-And these hiking classes will obviously remain a dead letter until it they get out of the scrubland and own their purpose.

 ## The intuition pump

+## References

+## Extra

 Hopefully, by now you've realised this is a thinly veiled analogy for maths class.